stooj/stooj-dot-org/drafts/08_reinstallation.md

 Meanwhile, back on `proteus`, it's going to complain the next time you try to SSH into `drummer`.
 That's because the system SSH keys have been regenerated, so you'll need to delete the appropriate lines in `~/.ssh/known_hosts`.

+There is some extra things to do because our config isn't complete yet.

+1. If you look in `/etc/nixos` on `drummer` now, you'll see it's empty.
+The configuration was pulled directly from GitHub so it's not local.

+   To fix that, copy it across from `proteus` and (because we don't have git on `drummer` yet) delete the `.git` directory on drummer.
+Or maybe you've not been using git yet. 🤷
+2. I can't think of a #2.